 This command-line programs your Atmega8 flash memory with demo.hex contents using simple AVR ISP adapter.

-Well, let’s make this happen when building WinAVR project in Programmers Notepad editor.
-For this, we need to prepare Makefile.
-The easiest way to do this is to use Mfile utility, where you can select programmer type and port:
+Well, let’s make this happen when building the WinAVR project in Programmers Notepad editor.
+For this, we need to prepare a Makefile.
+The easiest way to do this is to use the Mfile utility, where you can select programmer type and port:

 You should have the following results in the makefile:

 That’s it.
 Now is a fun part.
-If you have your project ready to run, select Program command from Tools menu in PN:
+If you have your project ready to run, select the Program command from the Tools menu in PN:

-This command builds your project and automatically sends a hex file to AVR microcontroller automatically.
+This command builds your project and automatically sends a hex file to the AVR microcontroller.
 In the future, there will be more real-world examples of how this is working.
 Don’t afraid to read the documentation – all is written there 😉